-- 2.1.1 Needs and knowledge gap assessment carried out for CA policy and strategy development training. - 2.1.2 Training programmes developed and exchange visits arranged. - 2.1.3 Relevant CA/SLM/CCA legislation, laws, bylaws, policies reviewed through workshops and key stakeholder interviews at local, regional and national levels. - 2.1.4 Verification and confirmation of output 2.1.3 findings through multi-stakeholder workshop. - 2.1.5 An existing CA sector policy, a CA strategy and at least one law or pieces of legislation modified or introduced to benefit CA. - 61.
-The adoption of new and unfamiliar agricultural practices is typically a challenging process as nonleader smallholder farmers tend to hesitate to take risks and break with generations of traditional approaches.
-In view of overwhelming scientific research on CC and on CA as a means of CCA hereby ensuring future food security and sustainable environmental management - IFAD with GEF SCCF financing is currently supporting the implementation of the GoM national CCA and agriculture strategies by working with farmers to raise awareness and build capacity in CA through its CRCA project.
+- 2.1.1 Needs and knowledge gap assessment carried out for CA policy and strategy development training, considering the specific requirements of women and youth. - 2.1.2 Training programmes developed and exchange visits arranged, reaching a minimum share of women (to be determined at final design). - 2.1.3 Relevant CA/SLM/CCA legislation, laws, bylaws, policies reviewed through workshops and key stakeholder interviews at local, regional and national levels, ensuring the specific concerns of women and vulnerable groups are considered. - 2.1.4 Verification and confirmation of output 2.1.3 findings through multi-stakeholder workshop.

+- 2.1.5 An existing CA sector policy, a CA strategy and at least one law or pieces of legislation modified or introduced to benefit CA, with a particular concern for vulnerable groups and women. - 63.
+The adoption of new and unfamiliar agricultural practices is typically a challenging process as non-leader smallholder farmers, particularly the poorest and most vulnerable, tend to hesitate to take risks and break with generations of traditional approaches.
+In view of overwhelming scientific research on CC and on CA as a means of CCA hereby ensuring future food security and sustainable environmental management IFAD with GEF SCCF financing is currently supporting the implementation of the GoM national CCA and agriculture strategies by working with farmers to raise awareness and build capacity in CA through its CRCA project.
 It is supporting the creation of platforms for value chain actors, researchers, individual farmers, agriculture companies, forest managers, providers of extension services, governmental staff, educators and NGOs to help build awareness about CC and capacity in CA as a form of CCA.
-It is also in the process of conducting research to better inform future upscaling of CA in Moldova that been confirmed by the findings and meetings carried out by the concept design team. - 62.
+It is also in the process of conducting research to better inform future upscaling of CA in Moldova that been confirmed by the findings and meetings carried out by the concept design team. - 64.
 Hesitation towards CA is not only limited to smallholders but is also present at ministerial levels.
 Knowledge gaps and capacity building opportunities at ministerial levels have also been identified in the ability to design and implement sector strategies, and the design and implementation of national policies and legislation.
-Ministerial support is necessary to mainstream CA at national level to develop and implement national strategies, policies and legislation supporting CA. In order to achieve this the project will conduct a multi-stakeholder and cross-sectoral inception workshop to help generate awareness and provide context and direction.
+Ministerial support is necessary to mainstream CA at national level to develop and implement gender-balanced national strategies, policies and legislation supporting CA. In order to achieve this the project will conduct a multi-stakeholder and cross-sectoral inception workshop to help generate awareness and provide context and direction.
 It will also carry out a review of all relevant SLM and CA legislation, bylaws, policies and enforcement mechanisms at the local and regional levels.
 This will initially be achieved through the designing of surveys and questionnaires for key stakeholder interviews and consultations.
-Participatory workshops in the project areas will also be held in order to identify regional legislative and policy landscapes, gaps, challenges and identify priorities. - 63.
+Workshops involving broad participation in the project areas will also be held in order to identify regional legislative and policy landscapes, gaps, challenges and identify priorities. - 65.
 At the civil society, regional and ministerial levels, the component will carry out needs and training assessments.
-Trainings will be held on CA, CC, CCA and SLM more generally, but also on how to develop and implement sector strategies, policies, laws and legislation.
+Trainings will be held on gender mainstreaming CA, CC, CCA and SLM more generally, but also on how to develop and implement sector strategies, policies, laws and legislation.
 Training will be a combination of web-based online training, classroom-style training as well as internationally accredited diploma and/or masters courses and exchange visits to witness best practices in other countries.
-This component will ultimately produce or revise two existing agriculture policies and at least one law or legislation will be modified or introduced to benefit CA.
+This component will ultimately produce or revise and mainstream gender to two existing agriculture policies and at least one law or legislation will be modified or introduced to benefit CA.